mtolly/onyx/haskell/README.md

     You can also use previous cache files as an input to create new ones, so you don't have to keep around already-processed customs on your computer.

+    To create a cache using official DLC for PlayStation 3, you'll need to place the appropriate `.RAP` files in the `onyx-resources/raps` folder so the contents can be decrypted.